nikolai-husung/Symanzik-QCD-workflow/README.md

    to 1-loop order are applied.

-**Remark:** The simplified results are evaluated at fixed index permutations (mu,nu,rho,kappa,lambda) = (1,1,1,1,1), (1,1,1,1,2), ...
+**Remark:** The simplified results are evaluated at fixed index permutations e.g. (mu,nu,kappa,lambda) = (1,1,1,1), (1,1,1,2), ..., for the background
-that can yield different answers, i.e. we do not consider the permutation (2,2,2,2,2) etc. Notice that this currently generates quite a lot of overhead if one is e.g. interested in a scalar operator inserted into a fermion 4-point function, because there are no Lorentz indices present and yet all expressions are treated identically.
+field 2-point function with background field indices mu and nu such that they yield different answers, i.e. we do not consider the permutation (2,2,2,2) etc.
+Generally kappa and lambda are assumed to be the Lorentz indices of the local field.
+Notice that this currently generates some overhead if one is interested in the insertion of a scalar local field, because there are no Lorentz indices present for the local field itself and yet all expressions are treated identically, i.e. including permutations for the presumed (up to) two Lorentz indices of the local field.

 Use of Mathematica scripts